7 min read

 "Ah."

-"Philosophy society is good."
+"Philosophy gathering's good."

 This time he looked Lanthe up and down.

-His companion standing by the fire also looked her over.
+His companion also looked her over.

 "Why do you look like that?"